On an evening fine

 If you enjoyed this post, you might like my series Visions in Meditation.

 I've had a growing admiration for John Moriarty's ideas over the past year or so.
 My first introduction to him was via a short video interview with him, during which I constantly found myself nodding in excited agreement with most everything he said.
 One moment I would either think "Wow!
 I thought I was the only one who had felt this or noticed that - but he gets it, too."
 Then, he would say something else and I would be floored by its originality and complete aptness, and it would be an angle on something I had never thought of.

 I found some of the ideas in Invoking Ireland much easier to express with these quotes and pictures.
 You can click them to see larger versions.

 The book has been a joy, and not such heavy going as I had feared.
 You would find some basic knowledge of Irish mythology useful, it's true, and maybe a smattering of Irish history, as well.
-However, the worst that could happen is that you may have to detour to Wikipedia to check a few things out, and the book also has a glossary.
+However, the book also has a glossary.
 The first couple of chapters drew me in.
 The theme of our existence in various realms of reality, how they mesh or exist in parallel - what this means for our shapeshifting nature between human soul and animal soul, is introduced with gentle enticement.

 No plenty without earth energy.